hl7au/au-fhir-core/input/pagecontent/future.md

 AU Core will be published yearly.
 Yearly AU Core updates reflect changes to:
  - AUCDI
  - AU Base
- - requests from the AU FHIR community
+ - requests from the Australian FHIR community
  - requests from downstream IG projects e.g. AU eRequesting or AU Patient Summary

  The yearly update approach is outlined in the figure below: